 The Candidates:Click a name to be directed to campaign website.

-The LHENA Board of Directors will be convene virtually on Wednesday, November 18 for its monthly meeting.
-These meetings are open to the public.
-A draft agenda is included below along with a strategic plan update.
+The LHENA Board of Directors will convene on February 17th for its monthly meeting.
+The public is welcome to attend.
+A draft agenda is attached below.

 LHENA Board Meeting